blocktrade-corporation-roblox/blocktrade-docs/README.md

-# blocktrade-docs
+# costblox-docs

-*BlockTrade Repository Website*
+*Costblox Repository Website*

-It is not permitted to copy & paste scripts that BlockTrade scripted manually.
+It is not permitted to copy & paste scripts that Costblox scripted manually.
 More soon.